QuEraComputing/bloqade-python/docs/getting_started/usage.md

     .add_position((0, 0))
     .add_position((0, 6.8))
     .add_position([(6.8, 0), (6.8, 6.8)])
-    .rydberg.detuning.uniform.
+    .rydberg.detuning.uniform
-    piecewise_linear(
+    .piecewise_linear(
-        durations = [0.1, 1.0 0.1],
+        durations = [0.1, 1.0, 0.1],
         values = [-10, -10, "final_detuning", "final_detuning"]
     )
-    .amplitude.uniform.
+    .amplitude.uniform
-    piecewise_linear(
+    .piecewise_linear(
-        durations = [0.1, 1.0 0.1],
+        durations = [0.1, 1.0, 0.1],
         values = [0, 10, 10, 0]
     )
-    .batch_assign(detuning_final=[0,1,2,3,4])
+    .batch_assign(final_detuning=[0,1,2,3,4])
     .braket.aquila()
 )
 ```
 For tasks executed through a remote API, there are three options to run your job.
 The first is an asynchronous call via `submit`, which will return a `RemoteBatch` object.
-This object has various methods to `fetch` and or `pull` results from the remote API, along with some other tools that can query the status of the task(s) in this batch. `run` is another method that blocks the script waiting for all the tasks to finish, susequently returning the `RemoteBatch`.
+This object has various methods to `fetch` and or `pull` results from the remote API, along with some other tools that can query the status of the task(s) in this batch. `run` is another method that blocks the script waiting for all the tasks to finish, subsequently returning the `RemoteBatch`.
 The final option is to use the `__call__` method of the `calculation` object for hybrid workflows.
 The call object is effectively the same as calling `run`.
 However, specifying the `args` option will allow you to call `__call__` with arguments corresponding to the list of strings provided by `args`.

-The `RemoteBatch` object can be saved in JSON format using the `save_batch` and reloaded back into Python using the `load_batch` functions.
+The `RemoteBatch` object can be saved in JSON format using the `save` and reloaded back into Python using the `load` functions.
 This capability is useful for the asynchronous case, where you can save the batch and load it back later to retrieve the results.

 The braket service also provides a local emulator, which can be run by selecting the `local_emulator()` options after the `braket` property.
 There is no asynchronous option for local emulator jobs, so you can only call `run` or `__call__` methods, and the return result is a `LocalBatch`.